Home

 Major spoilers ahead!
 In the given anime's synopsis, I would typically talk about how the story starts and then give a general overview of the series.
 It should be noted, though, that an anime would sometimes start with a certain scene and then have flashbacks to something that happened earlier.
 It could be a few days earlier, a few years earlier, or even a lifetime earlier.
 The review would be quite vague, but I would be talking about some elements of the story that might also take away some of the suspense.
 But easily the biggest spoilers in these anime primers are the favorite episode sections.
 Read at your own risk.

 The synopses and the reviews also use a lot of anime terminology.
 Hopefully, they would be common enough to be understood contextually if not lexically.
 The sections also make references to other anime.
 If the characters are well-known, I probably won't elaborate about them too much.
 For example, I would talk about Usagi and would be implicitly referring to the heroine of Sailor Moon.
 But if the characters are relatively obscure, I would then provide some elaborations.
-And if you're still lost, you can always consult the otaku glossary.

 Top | Table of Contents | Home